 {\bf Regular functions.} Chaudhuri, Sankaranarayanan, and Vardi \cite{vardi} initiated the notion of regular real analysis using an adaptation of the FSA.
 As mentioned above, we have to consider a version of the FSA which works with infinite words.
 They suggested using nondeterminisitic B\"{u}chi automata to define the related notion of a regular function.

 Informally, a function $f\colon [0,1]\rightarrow \mathbb{R}$ is regular if there exists a B\"{u}chi automaton on two tapes which accepts the graph of $f$; that is, there is a finite state memoryless machine (an automaton) which simultaneously reads two (say, binary) representations of two reals $x$ and $y$; we have $f(x) =y$ if and only if the automaton visits the accepting state infinitely often.
 Although regularity does not even imply continuity in general (see \cite{vardi}), one can show, using results from \cite{vardi}, that every regular \emph{continuous} function is in fact computable.
-In recent work, Block Gorman~et al. \cite{reeeg} proved that a regular function must be linear---i.e., it has the form $rx+q$ for some $r$ and $q$ specific to the interval---outside a measure zero nowhere dense set.
+In recent work, Block Gorman~et al. \cite{reeeg} proved that a continuous regular function must be locally linear (in fact, locally $\mathbb{Q}$-affine) outside a measure zero nowhere dense set.
 But even for continuous regular functions, the classification problem for regular functions raised in \cite{vardi} and stated in (Q.1) above remains unresolved.
 See Section \ref{reg:prelim} for formal definitions and further discussions.

-We are ready to state the first main result of the paper.
+We are ready to state the first main result of the present article.
 Although our results are not really sensitive to the choice of base, for simplicity we will fix the standard binary representation of reals.
 Our first result shows that the classification problems for continuous regular and transducer functions (that is, (Q.1) and (Q.2)) are equivalent.